Yet Another Representation of Binary Decision Trees: A Mathematical Demonstration: Parameterized Decision Trees

-\begin{theorem} The mapping $M: T(n) \mapsto (S, t, B, v)$ is one-to-one when the processing order of the nodes are given where $T(n)$ is the set of all the decision trees where the number of non-terminal nodes is $n$; the tuple $(S, B, t, v)$ is defined as above. \end{theorem} \begin{proof} It is only necessary to prove that it is equivalent to the theorem in \href{http://pages.di.unipi.it/rossano/wp-content/uploads/sites/7/2015/11/sigir15.pdf}{QuickScorer}\cite{lucchese2015quickscorer}.
-The key idea is that the leftmost non-zero element in the result of logical `AND' of bitvectors is the one which is not zero in every bitvector of its false nodes.
-Suppose $b=h_1B_1\wedge h_2B_2\cdots\wedge h_LB_L$ and $z=\sum_{i=1}^{n_L}h_i B_i$ where $B_i$ is the bitvector of the non-terminal node and $h_i=1$ for $i=1,\cdots, L$, it is obvious that the index of the leftmost nonzero element in $b$ is equal to first index of the maximum in $z$. \end{proof}

-We call the above theorem \emph{the first law of decision trees}.
-It is fundamental to parameterize the binary decision trees.
 And the formula \eqref{tree} is so-called the third representation of decision tree, parameterization representation.
+We provide some evidence of above statement and some theoretical properties of the bitvector matrix in the appendix.

-In another words, the decision trees $(S_1, t_1, B_1, v_1)$ and $(S_2, t_2, B_2, v_2)$ are equivalent if and only if there are permutation matrices $P$ so that $S_2=P S_1, t_2=P t_1$ and $B_2= B_1 P, v_2=v_1^T P$.
-Based the this representation tuple $S, B, t, v$ of decision tree, we can identify every binary decision tree.
+Based the this representation tuple $v, \mathrm{B}, \mathrm{S}, \mathbf{t}$ of decision tree, we can identify every binary decision tree.
 All tree-based algorithms will benefit from such representation during prediction rather than training.